mileskrell/knight-transporter-android/README.md

   - displaying Rutgers-affiliated buildings, parking lots, and walkways on a map
   - allowing the user to search for Rutgers-affiliated buildings and parking lots
   - displaying details for these buildings and parking lots (such as address, photo, list of associated departments, etc.)

-The app is under heavy development, with a focus on adding new features rather than fixing bugs that don't impact core functionality.
-As a result, there are some bugs that I'm aware of but choosing not to focus on for now (such as a lack of handling of configuration changes and network connectivity loss).

 ###### *Knight Transporter is being developed for Rutgers in an official capacity, but is unaffiliated with these other projects.